Comparing UMaine’s 2 basketball teams 3 point shooting percentages!

 Compare the 3 point percentages for both teams in their wins and losses and then compare the percentages of the number or percentage of FGA’s they took as 3’s.
 It is very interesting and revealing.

+The women have been more successful as “living (winning record) and dying by the threes” illustrated by their 17-8 record to the men’s 6-20 mark of “living and dying (losing record) by the 3’s”.
+The women have made an average of 8.1 threes out of 24.3 3 attempts for 33.3% while the men have gone 7.2 of 24.2 for 29.7%.
+So the three results are fairly close statistically.

+It has been the women’s overall defense of giving up just 54.5ppg (ranked 10th in the nation of 349 D-1 teams) to the men’s 75ppg and the women’s defense against the 3 of 27.9% per game and the men’s have allowed 33.3% that has made the difference between the two teams Wins and Losses.
+The women are averaging 64.5 ppg offensively and the men are averaging 66.9 ppg offensively.

-They also compare “the living by the 3 (the wins) and the dying by the 3 ( the Losses)”.
+This also compares “the living by the 3 (the wins) and the dying by the 3 (the Losses)”.

 This should be a concern for both head coaches as they get ready for the conference tournament in just a month’s time.
 To win the tournaments the teams are going to have to win 3 games in a row.
 To win a single elimination, one and done, or win or go home tournament a team is probably going to have to survive a poor shooting game especially from the 3 point lines.